Etoilaria/Raspberry-Pi-Satellite-Simulation/README.md

 The program cycles through three predefined telemetry datasets using a push button.
 Each set is compared against healthy satellite ranges and be displayed by the circuit as the following:

-- Healthy: Long green LED flashes
+- Healthy: Long green LED flash
-- Warning: 5 Rapid red LED flashes then green LED flashes
+- Warning: 5 Rapid red LED flashes, followed by long green LED flash
-- Unhealthy: Long red LED flashes
+- Unhealthy: Long red LED flash

 ### Hardware Components